-Get to know the meaning of the card Seven of Cups
+Learn the meaning of the Seven of Cups Tarot card

 The seventh card in the Suit of Cups in Tarot is called Seven of Cups and it depicts a black human figure who is gazing at the Cups suspended in the clouds in front of her.
 There are seven of them in total on the card, and from each of them emerges a different image that symbolizes the difficulty you have in making a decision.
 The first Cup shows a human head symbolizing beauty and spiritual life.
 The inside of the next cup is covered, but there is a figure underneath that emanates red rays and alludes to our hidden ego.
 In the third cup, the serpent refers to the energy of sexuality and desire.
 At the very bottom we see a castle, which in the Tarot signifies power and protection, and right next to them jewels that speak of wealth and the soul of man.
 The last two cups represent victory in the form of a laurel wreath (below is a skull) and the symbol of strength and war, the dragon.
 The Seven of Cups is primarily a card of illusion, platonic feelings and altered states of consciousness, which is perfectly contained in the seven cups described above.
 The card is ruled by Neptune, the ruler of dreams and affirmations.